canonical/data-science-stack/docs/how-to/jupyter-notebook.rst

 Manage Jupyter Notebooks
 ========================

-This guide describes how to manage Jupyter Notebooks within the Data Science Stack (DSS) environment.
+This guide describes how to manage Jupyter Notebooks within your Data Science Stack (DSS) environment.

 Create Notebook
 ---------------

 This guide provides instructions on how to create a Jupyter Notebook in the Data Science Stack (DSS) environment.

 A Jupyter Notebook can be created using the DSS command line interface (CLI).
 This notebook will include different packages and toolkits depending on the image used to create it.

 Prerequisites
 ~~~~~~~~~~~~~